blacksenator/fritzsoap/README.md

 ### Authentication

-There are a number of services that could be called as UPnP even without credentials.
-For reasons of simplification, no distinction was made in the constructor of the respective classes.
+There are a few services (IDG-related) that can be called without credentials:

+* WANCommonIFC1
+* WANDSLLinkC1
+* WANIPConn1
+* WANIPv6Firewall1

+All others require the specification of the FRITZ!Box URL, user and password.

 ### Examples

 Below are a few examples of how the provided actions or additional functions can be called:

-If you wanna get a file with the available services of your FRITZ!Box or FRITZ!Repeater:
+If you wanna get a file with all the available services of your FRITZ!Box or FRITZ!Repeater:

 ```PHP
 require_once('vendor/autoload.php');